 The shipyard is also investing an estimated $50 million in welding equipment modernization.
 Phased to complete in 2019, the investment will bring in modern technologies to improve mechanization, process efficiencies and standardization.

-“Welding technology has moved from analog to digital,” explained Brian Burroughs, who leads Newport News’ welding school.
+“Welding technology has moved from analog to digital,” explained the leader of Newport News’ welding school.
 “The shipyard does more automatic welding now, too.”
 With updated welding equipment, shipbuilders will be more precise with structural welding, pipe welding and more.

 New buildings, covers and tools all help shipbuilders do what they do best: build aircraft carriers for the U.S. Navy.
 By investing in the shipyard work environment, Newport News is making construction safer, quicker and more efficient for the thousands of shipbuilders who will deliver Kennedy, Enterprise (CVN 80) and future Ford-class carriers.